osalvador/ReplicaDB/index.md

 ![ReplicaDB-Conceptual](https://raw.githubusercontent.com/osalvador/ReplicaDB/gh-pages/docs/media/ReplicaDB-Conceptual.jpg){:class="img-responsive"}

-# Why another database replication software
+# Why ReplicaDB

-Because I have not found any tool that covers my needs:
+ReplicaDB addresses common gaps in existing database replication tools by providing:

-- Open Source.
+- **Open Source:** Transparent development and community-driven improvements
-- Java based cross-platform solution, compatible with Linux, Windows, and MacOS.
+- **Cross-Platform:** Java-based solution compatible with Linux, Windows, and macOS
-- Any database engine SQL, NoSQL, or other persistent stores like CSV, Amazon S3, or Kafka.
+- **Heterogeneous Support:** Works with SQL, NoSQL, and persistent stores like CSV, Amazon S3, or Kafka
-- Simple architecture, just a command line tool that can run on any server (including my laptop), without any remote agents in the databases.
+- **Simple Architecture:** Standalone command-line tool without requiring database agents
-- Good performance for a large amount of data.
+- **High Performance:** Optimized for bulk data transfer with large datasets
-- I do not need streaming replication or a pure change data capture (CDC) system that requires installation in the source database.
+- **Non-Intrusive:** Focused on batch replication without requiring database triggers or CDC installation

 I have reviewed and tested other open source tools and none of them meets all the above requirements:

-- **SymetricDS**: It was the best option of all, but I was looking for a smaller solution, mainly focused on performance.
-SymmetricDS is intrusive since installs database triggers that capture data changes in a data capture table.
+- **SymmetricDS**: It was the best option of all, but I was looking for a smaller solution, mainly focused on performance.
+SymmetricDS is intrusive since it installs database triggers that capture data changes in a data capture table.
 This table requires maintenance.
 SymmetricDS is more like a CDC system based on triggers.
-- **Sqoop**: Sqoop is what I was looking for, but oh! it is only valid for Hadoop.
+- **Sqoop**: Sqoop is what I was looking for, however, it is only valid for Hadoop.
-- **Kettel** and **Talend**: Both are very complete ETL tools, but for each of the different source and sink tables that I have to replicate, I should do a custom development
+- **Pentaho** and **Talend**: Both are very complete ETL tools, but for each of the different source and sink tables that I have to replicate, I should do custom development

 # Installation